oyb98/FlexMind/readme.md

 ```

-## DRA
+## ARA
-Here, we provide the code for the DRA model used for retrieval, along with training and testing data and scripts.
+Here, we provide the code for the ARA model used for retrieval, along with training and testing data and scripts.

-The training and testing data on MSMARCO can be downloaded from the provided [link](https://drive.google.com/drive/folders/1M0CnRoy_SISNcKxfubOWu2JTUb5BYGjq?usp=sharing) and placed in the DRA/data directory.
+The training and testing data on MSMARCO can be downloaded from the provided [link](https://drive.google.com/drive/folders/1M0CnRoy_SISNcKxfubOWu2JTUb5BYGjq?usp=sharing) and placed in the ARA/data directory.

 #### Training
 Training data